A Poincar\'{e} ball model for taxicab hyperbolic geometry: Abstract

 \section{Abstract}

-The taxicab plane is a modification of the Euclidean plane that uses an alternative notion of distance.
-Similarly, the Poincar\'{e} disk is a model of hyperbolic geometry that consists of a subset of the Euclidean plane with an alternative notion of distance.
-In this paper, we merge these two variations to create a taxicab version of the Poincar\'{e} disk in an attempt to create a type of taxicab hyperbolic space.
+Taxicab space is a modification of Euclidean space that uses an alternative notion of distance.
+Similarly, the Poincar\'{e} ball is a model of hyperbolic geometry that consists of a subset of Euclidean space with an alternative notion of distance.
+In this paper, we merge these two variations to create a taxicab version of the Poincar\'{e} ball.
+We determine the isometry group for this new space and show that this space is hyperbolic in the sense of Gromov.